10 Mile

 Race Registration

-Note that there will not be a lottery for those who wish to run only the 5K – registration for the 5K will open on December 20 and will stay open on a first-come, first-served basis until February 28, 2025, or until the field limit of 8,000 is reached, whichever comes first.
-(Note: last year the 5K field filled in mid February.)
-Click Here for full details on the 5K, scheduled for Saturday, April 5
+NEW LOTTERY DATES: The lottery dates are moving for the 2026 race; the lottery will open at 10 a.m. on Monday, January 5, 2026 and close at 11:59 p.m. on Monday, January 19, 2026.
+Lottery results will be sent via email by Friday, Jan.
+23, 2026, and lottery registrants can also check their status on their Race Roster account.
+Note that there will not be a lottery for those who wish to run only the 5K – registration for the 5K will open on January 26 and will stay open on a first-come, first-served basis until Monday, March 2, 2026, or until the field limit of 6,000 is reached, whichever comes first.
+(Note: last year the 5K field filled in three weeks.)
+Click Here for full details on the 5K, scheduled for Saturday, April 11.

 Entry Fees

-The entry fees* for the 2025 races are:
+The entry fees* for the 2026 races are as follows:

 *Fees listed here do not include processing fees.